Quick Take

 History Of The Chiweenie

-This is a designer breed that originated in the later part of the 1990s in North America.
+This is a designer breed that originated in the late 1990s in North America.
 The goal was to help eliminate the back problems of a purebred Dachshund while still having its look and temperament.
 Even though intentional breeding began during this time, it is believed that they were accidentally crossed earlier, in the early to mid-1950s.

 The Chiweenie is also known as the German Taco dog, the Mexican hot dog, and the choxie.
 While the American Kennel Club doesn’t recognize this hybrid, these playful and cute dogs are becoming very popular.